Last reviewed 12 December 2024

 Implementing country: United Kingdom (England, Northern Ireland, Scotland and Wales)

-Applicable to: non-British/non-Irish nationals visiting the UK, who do not require a UK visa (national of a country not on this list).
+Applicable to: non-British/non-Irish nationals visiting the UK, who do not require a UK visa (start date varies by nationality).
 An ETA is also required when transiting the UK and remain in international transit area.
+In addition, as it stands an ETA is required in Northern Ireland arriving from Ireland unless resident in Ireland.

-Exemption: Non-British/non-Irish nationals resident in Ireland who do not require a UK visitor visa are exempt when travelling to the UK (Great Britain and Northern Ireland) from Ireland or elsewhere in the Common Travel Area (CTA).
-An ETA is required if arriving into the UK from outside the CTA.
+• Non-British/non-Irish nationals resident in Ireland who do not require a UK visitor visa are exempt when travelling to the UK (Great Britain and Northern Ireland) from Ireland or elsewhere in the Common Travel Area (CTA).
+An ETA is required when travelling to/transiting the UK from outside the CTA.
 To prove residency in Ireland, these documents are accepted.

 Cost: £10 per person (payable by all ages).
-The revenue is/will be used to cover costs and invest in the UK border system.
+The revenue is used to cover costs and invest in the UK border system.

 Validity: 2 years or until expiration of travel document i.e. passport, whichever is sooner.
 Multiple entries are permitted during period of validity.
 An ETA allows travel to all countries in the UK and is linked to the travel document i.e. passport.

 Application process: Either via dedicated mobile app or online (process differs between mobile app and online).
 When applying via mobile app a photo of the traveller and their passport is taken and for ages 10+ also a facial biometric.
 When applying online a photo of the traveller and their passport is required to be uploaded.
 Most applications are reviewed within 1 day, but may take up to 3 working days.
-Third parties are permitted to apply on behalf of a traveller (applications should be made online where the traveller is not present).
+Third parties are permitted to apply on behalf of a traveller (applications should be made online where the traveller is not present with the third party).

 ETOA Visa Impact Surveys and Reports